CovertSheeke/CovertSheeke/README.md

 - 👋 Hi, I’m @CovertSheeke
-- 👀 I’m interested in Astrophysics, Neural Networks, Neuroscience
+- 👀 I’m interested in Astrophysics, NLP, Neuroscience, and Computer vision
 - 🌱 I’m currently learning tensorflow and illustris packages
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...